To view the video in full screen mode, click .

 |Marker List||Displays all the markers in the movie that is currently open.
 This panel also allows you to change the timecode of the In and Out points, or edit the marker description.

-A. Timecode B. Current-Time-Indicator (Playhead) C. Loop video D. Step back E. Play/Pause F. Magnification options G. Step forward H. Output settings I. Clip duration
+A. Current-Time-Indicator (Playhead) B. Timecode C. Loop video D. Play In-Out E. Step back F. Magnification options G. Play/Pause H. Step forward I. Output settings J. Clip duration

 Double-click a movie clip in the Project panel to open it for playback in the Monitor panel.
 The monitor gives you access to the standard play and navigation options.
 You can use the timecode, playback buttons, or the playhead to navigate the movie.